-That MoMa display was the museum’s third most popular ever, drawing 810,500 visitors, as the New York Times reported, “to see artefacts like Mr. Burton’s early illustrations and a prop of Sarah Jessica Parker’s severed head from his movie Mars Attacks!”
-The Vegas exhibit is likely to be equally well attended, but thanks to site-specific, large-scale installations created especially for the Neon Museum’s outdoor spaces, it’s sure to be unlike anything the artist has done before.
+As the director and artist's first American fine-art exhibit since the Museum of Modern Art's back in 2009, the show has been hotly anticipated.
+The MoMa display was the museum’s third most popular ever, drawing 810,500 visitors, as the New York Times reported, “to see artefacts like Mr. Burton’s early illustrations and a prop of Sarah Jessica Parker’s severed head from his movie Mars Attacks!”
+With site-specific, large-scale installations created especially for the Neon Museum’s outdoor spaces, it was sure to be equally well-attended – and also unlike anything the artist has done before.

 Long a champion of the museum’s mission to preserve and display the iconic neon signs of Las Vegas, Burton was one of the first to recognize its visual and commercial appeal, placing it front and center in Mars Attacks! and drawing attention from the world over in the process.
 For this fall’s exhibit, the director’s new pieces will be woven throughout the museum’s collection, simultaneously a creative retrospective as well as a sign of his enduring affection for the place.

-“To say we’re flattered that Mr. Burton has chosen our museum for this exhibition would be an understatement,” Neon Museum president and CEO Rob McCoy said in a statement.
+“To say we’re flattered that Mr. Burton has chosen our museum for this exhibition would be an understatement,” McCoy said in a press release announcing the show.
 “But when you think about it, Tim is one of the few artists who can match the great imagination of Las Vegas.”